 Supported by the leading CAD/CAM software vendors.
 Ever since introduction, ODB++ has been supported by an active community of CAD and CAM tool vendors, via an open, inclusive partnering program.
 Since Valor, the original organization behind ODB++, became part of Mentor Graphics, ODB++ partnering is now supported by an even stronger organization that is equally dedicated to maximizing the continuing support for ODB++ by as many partners as possible.

 Evolving according to the market needs.
 ODB++ was first introduced into the PCB fabrication industry in 1995.
 Since then it has been enhanced to cover the needs of the PCB assembly industry, with many additional refinements being added along the way.
-Currently at revision 7 of the format definition, further enhancements are in the planning stage based on the communicated needs of thousands of users.
+With revision-8 of the format just published, the format continues to evolve to bring higher levels of value to the PCB fabrication and assembly industry based on the communicated needs of thousands of users.